Recount for Rifle City Council race officially over

 Nearly a month after election night, final results in the Rifle City Council race resulted in no change for where candidates placed.

 This election year saw five Rifle City Council seats up for election.
-Incumbents Clint Hostettler, Sean Strode and Joe Carpenter had to retain their seats while Mayor Barbara Clifton and Mayor Pro Tem Theresa Hamilton — both two-term incumbents — are now termed out.
+Incumbents Clint Hostettler, Sean Strode and Joe Carpenter retained their seats, while Mayor Barbara Clifton and Mayor Pro Tem Theresa Hamilton — both two-term incumbents — are now termed out.

 Ever since initial results were released on election night Nov.
 2, Hostettler, Strode and Carpenter held significant leads over their challengers.
 However, first-time candidates Alicia Gresley, Chis Bornholdt and Derek Davis sat practically neck-and-neck in the race for the final two remaining open seats.

-The top four seats win a full four-year term while the fifth remaining spot holds a term of two years.
+The top four seats win a full four-year term, while the fifth remaining spot holds a term of two years.

-Monday’s officially amended results show first-time Gresley winning a full four-year term while fellow first-time candidate Chris Bornholdt won a two-year term by nabbing the final remaining open seat on council.
+Monday’s officially amended results show first-time candidate Gresley winning a full four-year term while fellow first-time candidate Chris Bornholdt won a two-year term by nabbing the final remaining open seat on council.
 Gresley tallied 652 votes to Bornholdt’s 650.

 Additional election challengers included Tamara Degler and Bud Demicill.

-“I’m really excited to get to work and meet my fellow council members,” Gresley said on Tuesday.
+“I’m really excited to get to work and meet my fellow council members,” Gresley said Tuesday.
 “That’s kind of the focus now is what’s ahead.”

-By the time more batches of ballots were counted, Gresley held a one-point lead over Bornholdt for the fourth open on Rifle City Council, 650-649, on Nov.
+By the time more batches of ballots were counted, Gresley held a one-point lead over Bornholdt for the fourth open seat on Rifle City Council, 650-649, on Nov.
 3.

 Since the race was so close, the Garfield County Clerk’s Office was legally obligated to recount the ballots.